 Please note: Please check the COVID-19 website regarding the College’s operational status at www.kellogg.edu/coronavirus .
 For general help, please visit our Virtual Services page at www.kellogg.edu/virtualservices

 A registration period is scheduled prior to each semester.

 Registration for Summer semester began April 4, 2022.
 Classes begin Monday, May 16, 2022.
 For questions, contact us at 269.965.5522 or email us at [email protected].

 Registration for Fall semester begins 7:00am online and 8:00am in-person June 6, 2022 classes begin August 29, 2022.
 For questions, contact us at 269.965.5522 or email us at [email protected].

 How To Register

-The Kellogg Registration Information System (KRIS) will allow you to access personal and/or sensitive information online which is unique and confidential to you between 4:00 a.m. and Midnight seven days a week.
+The Kellogg Student Self-Service Center will allow you to register for classes and access personal and/or sensitive information online which is unique and confidential to you between 4 a.m. and midnight seven days a week.

 Registration and Schedule Adjustments